Far-right Golden Dawn says will not back proposals sent to Greece's creditors

 "We say 'no'.
-We won't give you the authorization for this deal," leader Nikolaos Mihaloliakos told lawmakers during a parliamentary session.
+We won't give you the authorisation for this deal," leader Nikolaos Mihaloliakos told lawmakers during a parliamentary session.

 The country's leftist government is seeking lawmakers' approval to negotiate a series of tax hikes and spending cuts which it will hope will unlock 53.5 billion euros in aid over the next three years from international creditors.